Halfway Houses in Columbus, MS

 Alliance Health Center Dba Alliance Health Center Inc - 68.7 miles from Columbus, MS

-Alliance Health Center Dba Alliance Health Center Inc is a halfway house in Meridian, Mississippi, 39301 zip code.
+Alliance Health Center Dba Alliance Health Center Inc is a sober living home in Meridian, MS, 39301 zip code.

 Address: 5000 Highway 39 North, Meridian, MS 39301 in Lauderdale County